-The Dutch government has now confirmed the rumours of a planned purchase subsidies for privately used e-cars from July and has provided further details.
+The Dutch government has now confirmed the planned purchase subsidies for privately used e-cars and has provided further details.
 Hybrid cars and vehicles above a list price of 45,000 euros will not be considered.
-However, electric used cars will be considered.
+However, secondhand electric used are eligible.

 To prevent misuse, the subsidy is only available when buying or leasing through an approved dealer.
 Each person can also apply for a subsidy only once.
 Since the purchase prices for e-cars will decrease in the long run, the subsidy amount for new cars will also decrease in the coming years, while the 2,000 euros for used cars will remain at that level.

-A governmental consultation phase for the subsidy program will run until the end of March, so there may still be adjustments.
-The programme will probably be finally adopted in May or early June.
-Electric cars purchased or privately leased from that date onwards will then be entitled to the subsidy, which can be applied for from 1 July onwards from the Netherlands Enterprise Agency (RVO).
+The governmental consultation phase for the subsidy program ran until the end of March.
+Electric cars purchased or privately leased will then be entitled to the subsidy, which can be applied for from 1 July onwards from the Netherlands Enterprise Agency (RVO).

 – ADVERTISEMENT –